actfong/fromatob-k8s-workshop/4-Deployments.md

 The `kubectl apply` command can be used to update K8s resources, including `Deployment`.
 But this time, when you deploy this update, please add the `--record` flag.
 I will explain it to you later.

 ```
-kubectl apply -f {manifest-file.yml} --record
+kubectl apply -f tasman-deploy.yml --record
 ```

 If you want to know the status during the rollout, you can check with:
 ```
-kubectl rollout status deployment {name-deployment}
+kubectl rollout status deployment tasman
 ```

-To verify that you have indeed deployed the updated version: check the app through your browser again: you should see that where Abel is travelling from/to has changed (from Mauritius to Van Diemens's Land).
+To verify that you have indeed deployed the updated version: check the app through your browser again: you should see that where Abel is traveling from/to has changed (from Mauritius to Van Diemens's Land).
 Same goes for the link showing you the current version (2).

 Also, could you list and inspect the ReplicaSets with `kubectl get` and `kubectl describe`?